karashiiro/Rimap/README.md

 `discord.token` is your bot token.

-`discord.status_channel` is the channel you want Xivvi to tell you random information in.
+`discord.status_channel` is the channel you want Xivvi to tell you startup information and errors in.

 `discord.report_channel` is the channel you want Xivvi to send user reports to.
+This isn't required if you `~disable report`.

 `discord.mod_roles` is an array of roles that can use the administrative commands like `~bulkdelete` etc.